Life—In a bottle

 "Fashions fade, style is eternal." —Yves Saint Laurent

-Founded by Dawn Kammer, Mary Tuuri Derby, and Judith Shulman in 2010, DaMa has evolved from just a little dream to a powerhouse of women in Washington wine.
-As Dawn moved on to move new mountains, Mary and Judith gave DaMa an evolutionary kick of its own and hired respected consulting winemaker Ali Mayfield to assist in taking to a new plane the alluring, yet approachable, wines DaMa has become known for.
+Founded by Dawn Kammer and Mary Tuuri Derby in 2007, DaMa has evolved from just a little dream to a powerhouse of women in Washington wine.
+In 2010, Dawn and Mary were joined by Judith Shulman, and in 2013, when Dawn moved on to move new mountains in California, Mary and Judith gave DaMa an evolutionary kick of its own and hired respected consulting winemaker Ali Mayfield to assist in taking to a new plane the alluring, yet approachable, wines DaMa has become known for.

 “Collaboration is a win/win situation.
 I’ve never collaborated with people on something that’s not powerful.
 To me, that’s what DaMa is about,” says Mary.